-The traditional Irezumi tattoo is associated with Japanese folklore through demons Oni, Yurei ghosts, famous people like the demon Tengu, Hannya or the fox god Kitsune.
-We also find these printed patterns, embroidered in the fashion world (t-shirt, kimono, coat etc...) or engraved on Japanese jewelry!
+The traditional Irezumi tattoo is associated with Japanese folklore through demons Oni, Yurei ghosts, and famous people like the demon Tengu, Hannya or the fox god Kitsune.
+We also find these printed patterns, embroidered in the fashion world (t-shirts, kimono, coats, etc...) or engraved on Japanese jewelry!

 Some iconic symbols are also represented in this traditional art.
 Here is the meaning of the Irezumi tattoos that the most represented:

-- the Sakura cherry blossom tattoo that symbolizes beauty
+- the Sakura cherry blossom tattoo symbolizes beauty

-- the Japanese dragon tattoo Ryu that corresponds to wisdom
+- the Japanese dragon tattoo Ryu corresponds to wisdom

-- the Japanese crane tattoo Tsuru meaning longevity
+- the Japanese crane tattoo Tsuru means longevity

-- the Koi carp tattoo associated with strength and masculinity
+- the Koi carp tattoo is associated with strength and masculinity